LinarSharifullin/SteamConsoleAuthenticator/README.md

 Write:
 ```

-You can write only part еру username, and the command will be executed with the first login containing this part
+You can write only part username, and the command will be executed with the first account, whose username containing this part
 ```console
 [linar@fedora SteamConsoleAuthenticator]$ python start.py -c schi
 Account schierke session restored